SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

         Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify these values** as they will cause the Sumo Logic apps to not function correctly.

 * `data_format = “prometheus”` In the output plugins section which is `[[outputs.sumologic]]` This indicates that metrics should be sent in the Prometheus format to Sumo Logic
 * `component = “database”` - In the input plugins section which is `[[inputs.postgresql_extensible.tags]]` - This value is used by Sumo Logic apps to identify application components.
 * `db_system = “postgresql”` - In the input plugins sections which is `[[inputs.postgresql_extensible.tags]]` -  This value identifies the database system.

 For other optional parameters like databases, max_lifetime please refer to [this plugin ](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/postgresql_extensible/README.md)documentation for configuring the postgresql_extensible input plugin for Telegraf.

 Here is an example [sample_telegraf.conf](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/sample_postgresql_onprem_telegraf.conf) file.

-        For all other parameters please see [this doc](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent) for more properties that can be configured in the Telegraf agent globally.
+For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent) for more parameters that can be configured in the Telegraf agent globally.

 Once you have finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from the [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).

 At this point, PostgreSQL metrics should start flowing into Sumo Logic.

-    5. (Optional)Collecting metrics from multiple databases
+5. (Optional) Collecting metrics from multiple databases

 If you want to monitor multiple databases then you can copy and paste the text from this [file](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/postgresql_input_output_plugin_onprem_multiple_db.txt) and create another `[[inputs.postgresql_extensible]]` section.
 This section contains only those queries which are meant to be run for each database.

 Here is an example [sample_telegraf_multiple.conf](https://sumologic-app-data.s3.amazonaws.com/dashboards/PostgreSQL/sample_postgresql_onprem_telegraf_multiple_db.conf)